USGS: Magnitude-7.5 earthquake strikes northern Peru

 Falling stones blocked several highways in the Amazonas and Cajamarca regions in Peru, and the tremor was felt nearly 800 kilometers (500 miles) away in the capital of Lima, where some people rushed out of their homes in alarm.

-Earthquakes are common in Peru, which falls within the Pacific Ring of Fire where 85 percent of the planet’s seismic activity takes place.
+Earthquakes are common in Peru, which falls within the Pacific Ring of Fire where 85% of the planet’s seismic activity takes place.